Cycling74/rnbo.example.juce/CUSTOM_UI.md

 ```

 Now when you build your application or plugin, the compiled and bundled version of the Vite application will be included in the program binary.

+> For your convienience, the CMakeLists.txt file is sit up to build the Vite project automatically if the WEBVIEW interface is enabled.
+It's not in fact necessary to change to the `src/webui` directory and run `npm run build` manually, as CMake will take care of this automatically.
+However, it's good to know that this is what CMake is doing.
+If you change the structure of the Vite project and need to bundle your webpage assets differently, you'll need to modify CMakeLists.txt to include these changes.

 ## Creating a Native UI